kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

 asynchronous Python job or even handler.
 Gateway is a non-interactive node that decides what tasks should be activated next.

-To connect flow task altogether the special :doc:`this
+To connect flow tasks altogether the special :doc:`this
 <viewflow_core_this>` object can be used to make references
-to flow nodes or flow methods before they declared.
+to flow nodes or flow methods before they are declared.

 .. code-block:: python